 - All seniors must provide documentation before the first day of school of receiving SECOND MCV (Meningitis vaccines).

 Any student that does not comply will be dismissed from school after 5 days from the 1st day of school.

 Parents must deliver a physician’s note to the nurse in the following circumstances:

 - The student is required to use crutches or any device for ambulation.
 The physician’s note must be sent on the first day the crutches/device is to be used.
-The note must include directions on use of crutches/device.
+The note must include directions on the use of crutches/devices.

 - The student is absent for 3 or more consecutive days due to illness/injury.

 Dismissal from school due to illness or injury must be approved by the nurse.
 The nurse must be informed by the student of the illness and evaluate.
 The nurse will then contact the parent.
 Parents who are picking up their son must report to the main office.
 The receptionist will notify the nurse of your arrival.
 Parents are asked to not go unescorted to the health room for reasons of comfort and confidentiality of the other students who may be there.